Alcohol Withdrawal & Detox: Symptoms, Timeline & Treatment

 Detoxing at Home

 Detoxing from alcohol at home is generally not safe.
-There is no test or formula that can predict the severity of withdrawal (although attempts are being made to do so), so detox is unpredictable.
+No test or formula can predict the severity of withdrawal (although attempts are being made to do so), so detox is unpredictable.

 However, if people are considering self-detoxing, they should consider doing so only if certain conditions are in place: